Guide

 nCino Subscription (per-user, tiered by modules) Typically $150–$400/user/month per module; total annual spend for a community bank ranges from $100K–$500K+

-MeridianLink SaaS subscription + transaction-based fees on lending volume Varies widely by module and institution size; typically $75K–$300K/year for mid-size CUs
+MeridianLink Mortgage SaaS subscription + transaction-based fees on lending volume Varies by institution size; typically $50K–$200K/year for mid-size depositories

 Abrigo Subscription (modular — LOS, credit risk, compliance sold separately or bundled) Typically $50K–$250K/year depending on asset size and modules selected